Flagsmith/flagsmith-jira-integration/README.md

 ### Install the Forge CLI

-Forge instructions start by [installing the CLI globally](https://developer.atlassian.com/platform/forge/getting-started/#install-the-forge-cli) but instead we will use a local installation with pinned requirements.
+Forge instructions start by [installing the CLI globally](https://developer.atlassian.com/platform/forge/getting-started/#install-the-forge-cli) but instead we will use a local installation with pinned requirements:

     npm ci